 Currently, the UN High Commissioner for Refugees has been unable to mount widespread aid operations within Iraq because of the daily violence that has wracked the country during its five-year-old war.

 Jolie played an aid worker in the 2003 film Beyond Borders and subsequently became a volunteer for the United Nations goodwill programme.
+She has campaigned on behalf of Iraqi refugees, and visited Iraq, before.

 In August 2007, Jolie met some of the 1 200 Iraqis stranded on the border between Iraq and Syria and appealed for more international support for those affected by the Iraq conflict.